• Level of education

 • The different families of ligands and nuclear receptors

-• Structure - Different binding domains
+• Structure – Different areas of connections

 • Mechanism of action: ligand-receptor interactions, receptor-DNA interaction, dimerization